 Tai Chi involves a specific set of movements that are done in slow motion and on a regular basis.
 At first sight, these movements may appear deceptively simple, but as practitioners of this ancient art form gradually discover, its practice becomes increasingly more complex as their expertise builds up.
 In China, many people practice Tai Chi every day and strongly believe that its benefits affect all aspects of health, but research so far has shown the effectiveness of Tai Chi on balance control and falls prevention, cardiovascular disease, and osteoarthritis most of all (Yang et al., 2015).

-Life in New York City rarely allows the city’s residents to relax—or even to slow down!
-To help you find time to take care of your health and overall wellbeing, the Advanced Holistic Center’s several locations provide maximum convenience to New Yorkers to take advantage of its exercise programs, and it is always within a walking distance if you live in New York City.
+Life in New York City and Miami rarely allows the city’s residents to relax—or even to slow down!
+To help you find time to take care of your health and overall wellbeing, the Advanced Holistic Center’s several locations provide maximum convenience to New Yorkers and Miami residents to take advantage of its exercise programs, and it is always within a walking distance if you live in New York City or Miami.
 At the Advanced Holistic Center, we offer even more options.
 We have experts in other kinds of therapeutic exercises, one western, Pilates, and the other Indian, Yoga, and we try to custom-tailor therapeutic activities to each individual patient.
 The reality is, the best way to know whether or not you can benefit—and how much you can benefit—from the strengthening exercises of traditional Chinese medicine, other methods, or their possible combinations that we offer is to try them yourself.